-IMPORTANT: Replace sealing washers if damaged.
+IMPORTANT: Replace the sealing washers if damaged.

-- 4. Stop adding lubricant.
-Install the vent plug and sealing washer before removing the lubricant tube. - 5.
-Remove lubricant tube and reinstall cleaned fill/drain plug and sealing washer.
+Stop adding the lubricant.
+Install the vent plug and sealing washer before removing the lubricant tube.

+Remove the lubricant tube and install cleaned fill/drain plug and sealing washer.

 Submerged Outboard

 A submerged outboard will require service within a few hours by an authorized dealer once the outboard is recovered from the water.
 This immediate attention by a servicing dealer is necessary once the engine is exposed to the atmosphere to minimize internal corrosion damage to the engine.